Loving

 What is a parenting capacity evaluation, & how is it different than a psychological evaluation?

 • Court-involved parents are often referred for evaluations to help understand a specific problem, to assess risk in some area, or to help with case planning.
-As we see it, most Family Court referral questions can be addressed with a psychological evaluation (that is, a single session that includes interviewing, testing, also review of records).
-A parenting capacity evaluation is essentially a psychological evaluation that also includes a parent-child observation session & also more in-depth assessment of hands-on parenting issues (for example, child management difficulties, parent-child relationship problems).
+As we see it, most Family Court referral questions can be addressed with a psychological evaluation (that is, a single session that includes interviewing, testing, & review of records).
+A parenting capacity evaluation is essentially a psychological evaluation that also includes a parent-child observation session & more in-depth assessment of hands-on parenting issues (for example, child management difficulties, parent-child relationship problems).
 At LPS, both types of evaluations are usually scheduled to take place on a single day, but parenting capacity evaluations are longer (for example, 3 hours for the parent to complete interviewing & testing, a short break, then the child arrives for a 1-hour parent-child observation session).

 My child & I have been referred to a bonding evaluation.
 What is this & what can I expect?